pretix/pretix-docs/docs/guides/seating.md

 If you leave that box unchecked, the restriction will also apply to seats between different rows.

 Click the :btn:Save: button.

-### Making changes to a seating plan that is already in use

-As soon as you have assigned a seating plan to an event or date, it becomes impossible to change that seating plan under the same name.
-But there are two methods for still making changes to the plan.

- 1. Removing the selection of the plan, editing it, and selecting it for the event or date again
- 2. Migrating your existing plan to a new plan

-The **first method** only works if your seating plan is only assigned to a single event or date, and if you have not sold any products for the seats on it yet.
-In order to remove the selection of your seating plan for a single event, navigate to :navpath:Your event → :fa3-wrench: Settings → Seating plans:.
-In order to do the same for a date in an event series, navigate to :navpath:Your event → :fa3-calendar: Dates: and select the date in question.
-The process is the same from here on out.

-Delete your selection from the field labeled "Seating plan" and save your changes.
-This makes it possible to edit the seating plan and assign it to this event or date once more.
-You will have to map categories to products again.

-The **second method** uses the migration feature.
-You should use this if you have assigned your seating plan to multiple events or dates, or if you have already sold products for the seats on it.
-Even if you are only making a small change, you still need to migrate to a new plan.

-Edit the layout as needed.
-For every seat in your previous layout that you have already sold or created a voucher for, your new layout must contain a seat with the same seat ID.
-Save the layout and create a new entry for the seating plan in your organizer account.

-In order to migrate from the previous seating plan to the new, navigate to :navpath:Your organizer → :i-seat: Seating plans:.
-Search for the seating plan from which you want to migrate in the list.
-Click the :btn-icon:fa3-share:: "Migrate to new plan" button next to it.

-On the next page, select all events or dates for which you want to migrate the seating plan.
-Under "New seating plan", select the plan to which you want to migrate.
-Click the :btn:Save: button.

-pretix will check whether all seats that you already sold are present in the new plan.
-It will also check whether all seats that are in use in a voucher are present.
-The identifying factor is the seat ID.
-If the new plan fails to fulfill these two requirements, then the migration will fail.
-The page will display an error message.

-If the new plan fulfills both requirements, then the migration will be successful.

 ## Further information